rkolka/scoop-manifold/README.md

 ## How to use and adopt this bucket

 1. Click on `Use this template` to create new repository in your account with same files
-1. Open project settings and **give your bucket in new name**
+1. Open project settings and **give your bucket new name**
 1. Add proper description of repository
     - Information about what type of manifests could be found here
-1. Add `scoop-bucket` tag for repository
+1. Add `shovel-bucket` tag for repository
-    - Your manifests will be automatically available at <https://scoop-docs.now.sh/apps/>
+    - If approved, your bucket could be part of <https://shovel.ash258.com> (Currently still Work-in-progress)
 1. Enable appveyor CI/CD
     1. Register / Login to [Appveyor](https://ci.appveyor.com/login)
     1. Click `New Project`